How do you define “profile”? Is it a group or malware?

 We want to get information to you about malicious or suspicious activity as soon as possible, so you can take action.
 Trying to associate threats in real time might slow this down, so we go back and review threats after they are published to follow up and try to associate threats to help inform you on your response.

-Why are most of the profiles on malware families rather than groups?
+Why are most of the profiles on tools rather than groups?

 Why is there no attribution to countries in the profiles?